 2 If it does, is the item predominately made from a natural fabric e.g. cotton, silk, wool, cashmere, linen etc?
 If yes, proceed.
 If not, stop 🛑.
 I prefer natural fibres because they feel nicer on the skin, and generally don’t contain toxic chemicals.

 3 Ok, then let’s look at the design.
 There’s 2 components – quality and originality.
 Quality is visible in the construction of the item, like the seams, the stitching, the attention to detail.
 Originality is uniqueness of the design itself.
 Both of these are worth paying for 😀

 4 Finally, labour, are the people who made the item being paid a fair wage and working in safe conditions?

-But also consider, are you going to wear this until it breaks / wears out / needs repairing?
-After all, if you’re not committed, then why spend the money?
+Oh and one last thing before I hand over my money, am I going to wear this until it breaks / wears out / needs repairing?
+I mean if you’re not committed, then why spend the money?

 Want help applying this to your closet?
 Get in touch: email@example.com